On this page:

 "The knowledge that you gain from lectures supports the knowledge that you gain from reading, and conversely, the knowledge that you gain from reading makes lectures easier to understand.”

 Attending lectures and making effective notes are key to your success at university.
-Missing the odd lecture is not going to mean failure but regularly missing them will mean that you cannot participate in tutorials, seminars or practicals as effectively - this could be hugely detrimental to your learning.
+Missing the odd lecture is not going to mean failure but attending regularly will mean you can participate in tutorials, seminars or practicals more effectively - which can be hugely beneficial to your learning.
 Many academics also use the lecture as an opportunity to give hints and tips about upcoming assessments so you don't want to miss those!

 The purpose of a lecture is not to give you all the information you need to pass your module.
-Lectures are starting points for your own reading unless you want low marks.
+Lectures are starting points for your own independent reading which can help you develop as a learner and inform your thinking for future assessments.
 Lectures are used for a variety of reasons:

 To give an overview of a subject, or to see the bigger picture. in which case you will need to use your reading to fill in the detail.